rwgen1/rwgen/README.rst

 UK Input Data
 -------------

-Data have been processed to help facilitate RWGEN applications in the UK.
+Selected open data have been pre-processed to help facilitate RWGEN applications in the UK.
 Please see the `documentation`_ for details and download links.

 Demo Notebooks
 --------------